tsieb/TRUBOX-Site-Cleanup-Scripts/README.md

 ## TRUBOX-Site-Cleanup-Scripts

-Scripts to help automate and simpllify the process of cleaning up TRUBOX sites
+Scripts to help automate and simplify the process of cleaning up TRUBOX sites

 ## Files